dmuy/duDialog/README.md

 cancelClick(e);

 /*
- * Triggers on item selection change (selection dialog); 'this' inside the callback refers to the radio button
+ * Triggers on item selection change (selection dialog); 'this' inside the callback refers to the radio button.
+ * For multiple selection dialog, this will be triggered on OK button click (okClick will not be executed); 'this' does not refer to the checkbox
  * Paramters:
- *    e - event object
+ *    e - event object;
- *    i - select item (string or object) bound to the radio button */ itemSelect(e, i);
+ *    i - selected item (string or object) bound to the radio button; array of selected items (string or object) for multiple selection
+ */
+itemSelect(e, i);
 ```